joshxviii/plants-and-zombies/README.md

 Plants & Zombies is a Plants vs. Zombies themed mod that aims to add mechanics and characters from the game into Minecraft in a totally integrated, survival friendly way.
-This mod adds over 20 unique mobs, as well as some unique blocks and items.
 </p>

 <p align="center">